-Justices overturn doctor’s convictions for overdose deaths
+Justices overturn doctor’s convictions in overdose deaths

 HELENA, Mont.
-(AP) - A split Montana Supreme Court on Wednesday overturned a former western Montana pain doctor’s convictions for negligent homicide in the overdose deaths of two of his patients.
+(AP) - A split Montana Supreme Court on Wednesday overturned a former western Montana pain doctor’s convictions of negligent homicide in the overdose deaths of two of his patients.

-The justices, in a 4-3 ruling, said the state did not present sufficient evidence to establish that Chris Christensen’s actions in prescribing narcotics were the direct cause of the deaths of Greg Griffin in 2012 and Kara Philbrick in 2013.
+The justices, in a 4-3 ruling, said prosecutors did not present sufficient evidence to establish that Chris Christensen’s actions in prescribing narcotics were the direct cause of the deaths of Greg Griffin in 2012 and Kara Philbrick in 2013.

+Chris Christensen, whose practice in Florence was raided by federal agents in 2014, has now avoided legal consequences for the overdose deaths of seven patients, including five in Idaho in the 1990s.
+He surrendered his medical license for two years after the Idaho cases.

 Toxicologists said Philbrick had six drugs and alcohol in her system when she died.
-Christensen had prescribed her only two drugs, both of which can be used as pain medication.
+Christensen had prescribed her only two medications, both of which can be used as pain medication.

 Griffin had seven drugs and marijuana in his system, an autopsy found, but Christensen had prescribed only methadone and Xanax, a drug to treat anxiety, the majority noted.